Francis Crick: 1951–1953: DNA structure

 It is a matter of debate whether Watson and Crick should have had access to Franklin's results without her knowledge or permission, and before she had a chance to formally publish the results of her detailed analysis of her X-ray diffraction data which were included in the progress report.
 However, Watson and Crick found fault in her steadfast assertion that, according to her data, a helical structure was not the only possible shape for DNA—so they had a dilemma.
 In an effort to clarify this issue, Max Ferdinand Perutz later published what had been in the progress report, and suggested that nothing was in the report that Franklin herself had not said in her talk (attended by Watson) in late 1951.
-Further, Perutz explained that the report was to a Medical Research Council (MRC) committee that had been created to "establish contact between the different groups of people working for the Council".
+Perutz explained that the report was to a Medical Research Council (MRC) committee that had been created to "establish contact between the different groups of people working for the Council".
 Randall's and Perutz's laboratories were both funded by the MRC.

 It is also not clear how important Franklin's unpublished results from the progress report actually were for the model-building done by Watson and Crick.
 After the first crude X-ray diffraction images of DNA were collected in the 1930s, William Astbury had talked about stacks of nucleotides spaced at 3.4 angström (0.34 nanometre) intervals in DNA.
 A citation to Astbury's earlier X-ray diffraction work was one of only eight references in Franklin's first paper on DNA.
 Analysis of Astbury's published DNA results and the better X-ray diffraction images collected by Wilkins and Franklin revealed the helical nature of DNA.
 It was possible to predict the number of bases stacked within a single turn of the DNA helix (10 per turn; a full turn of the helix is 27 angströms [2.7 nm] in the compact A form, 34 angströms [3.4 nm] in the wetter B form).
 Wilkins shared this information about the B form of DNA with Crick and Watson.
 Crick did not see Franklin's B form X-ray images (Photo 51) until after the DNA double helix model was published.